studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 The briefer will automatically provide the following information in the sequence listed below, except as noted when it is applicable to your proposed flight:

 - **Adverse Conditions.** Significant weather or aeronautical information that might influence the pilot to alter or cancel the proposed flight.
 This can include hazardous weather conditions like thunderstorms, turbulence, low ceilings or visibility, and icing.
-Pilots should be caution to any weather that may reduce flight minimums below VFR or IFR conditions and forecast icing, especially if the aircraft is not certified for operating in icing conditions. _Flying into areas of icing or weather below minimums could result in lost of control of the aircraft, disorientation, or death._
+Pilots should be caution to any weather that may reduce flight minimums below VFR or IFR conditions and forecast icing, especially if the aircraft is not certified for operating in icing conditions. _Flying into areas of icing or weather below minimums could result in lost of control of the aircraft, disorientation, and/or death._

 - **VFR Flight Not Recommended.** If VFR flight is proposed and sky conditions or visibilities are present or forecast (both surface or aloft) and the briefer's judgement allow him/her to conclude that VFR is highly unlikely in these conditions, a "VFR Flight Not Recommended" advisory is given.
-It is important to note that the final decision on whether flight can be conducted safety rests solely with the pilot.
+It is important to note that the final decision on whether flight can be conducted safety rests solely with the pilot in command.
 The pilot should assess his/her experience and ratings along with the aircraft's available equipment, capabilities, and limitations to make a proper decision, commonly referred to as the "go or no go" decision.

 - **Synopsis.** A brief statement describing the type, location, and movement of weather systems and/or air masses which might affect the proposed flight.

 - **Current Conditions.** A summary of reported weather conditions from all available sources such as METARs, PIREPs, and RAREPs.
 If the proposed departure time is more than two hours, this element may be omitted as the conditions may differ.
 However, the pilot may still request to have this information provided.

-- **En Route Forecast.** A summary of en route conditions forecast for the proposed route of flight.
-The sequence of the forecast usually involves a typical flight starting from departure-climbout, en route, and descent.
+- **En Route Forecast.** A summary of en route conditions expected during the proposed route of flight.
+The sequence of the forecast usually involves a typical flight: starting from departure, climb out, en route, and descent.

 - **Destination Forecast.** The destination forecast (TAF), including any significant changes within 1 hour before and after the planned estimated time of arrival (ETA).